Hart of Dixie: Season 2

 The season begins with Zoe confused with her feelings for both George and Wade, as she slept with Wade the night of George and Lemon's aborted wedding at the end of season one.
 She later decides that George is not ready for another relationship yet and decides to see Wade.
 Lavon's former high school sweetheart Ruby Jeffries (Golden Brooks) returns to Bluebell and reveals she is opposing him for mayor.
 George begins dating again, first seeing newcomer Shelby Sinclair.
 However, he later dumps her, and Shelby begins dating Brick Breeland, father of Lemon Breeland.
 George later starts a relationship with Wade's ex-wife, Tansy Truitt.
 As the season progresses, Ruby leaves after Lemon's jealousy destroys her and Lavon.
 Wade and Zoe continue to date, though they face their share of setbacks.
-At the end of the season, Zoe is faced deciding between a summer in New York working at a hospital at her dream job, only to have Wade confess his feelings for her, and she unable to return them.
+At the end of the season, Zoe is faced deciding between a summer in New York working at a hospital at her dream job, only to have Wade confess his feelings for her, which she is unable to return.
 Meanwhile, Annabeth begins having feelings for Lavon, and later the two sleep together, leaving Lemon devastated by her best friend's betrayal.